Want to deliver with Uber Eats? Uber Eats drivers can get paid to pick up and drop off local food & retail orders.

 Is delivering for Uber Eats worth it?

-Generally speaking, Uber Eats is a good part-time gig that can give you a solid side income.
+Generally speaking, Uber Eats is a good part-time gig that can give you a flexible side income.

 Because the vehicle requirements are so lenient, just about anyone with a car will qualify.

-You can deliver on a bicycle or scooter in many cities, so there’s not a significant up-front investment.
+You can deliver on a bicycle or scooter in many cities, so there’s no significant up-front investment.

 You can drive whenever and wherever you want without worrying about scheduling shifts or dealing with a boss.
 That’s a great benefit if you need flexible work right now.

-The earnings average out to around $15–$20 per hour, but can vary a lot from day to day or week to week.
+The earnings are around $15–$20 per hour on average, but can vary a lot from day to day or week to week.

 Benefits of delivering for Uber Eats

-- You can drive for Eats at 19, or 18 if you use a bicycle.
-You have to be 21 or older for UberX.
-Too young for Uber?
-Try these other jobs
+- You can drive for Eats at 19, or 18 if you use a bicycle

 - Easy vehicle requirements.
 Almost any model year qualifies